new-xmon-df/arduxmon-iot-projects/README.md

    Explore the different types of sensors I've integrated, each serving a unique purpose:

     - **Environmental**:
-        - [BME680](Components/Sensors/Environmental/BME680/README.md): The BME680 sensor is a versatile environmental
+        - [CJMCU-680 Module (BME680 Sensor)](Components/Sensors/Environmental/CJMCU-680/README.md): The BME680 sensor is a versatile environmental
           sensor capable of measuring temperature, humidity, pressure, and gas levels.
+This is the low-cost CJMCU-680 Module.
         - BMP280: *Documentation pending*

     - **Distance**: